stuttter/wp-event-calendar/README.md

 # WP Event Calendar

 WP Event Calendar is the best way to keep track of events in WordPress.
-It comes with:

 * Seamlessly integrates into WordPress's dashboard interface
-* Month & week views
+* Month, week, and day list-table views
-* Organize events by type, category, and tag
+* Organize events by type, category, & tag
 * Easily & logically paginate through date ranges
-* Safe, secure, & performant
+* Safe, secure, & efficient
+* Full of developer hooks for integration with other plugins & themes
+* Integrates with User Groups, Alerts, Activity, and Profiles

 # Installation